How to Write a Magazine Article

 Write, Edit and Submit

-When you get the nod to write your article, complete the research and write with the publication's voice and style in mind.
+When you get approval to write your article, complete the research and write with the publication's voice and style in mind.
 Article formats vary by publication, but basic parts include a compelling lead paragraph, the body and the conclusion.
 The body provides important details that readers need and usually includes at least several paragraphs.
 Make sure you read, fact-check and edit your article before submission.
 Don’t take it personally if an editor requests rewrites.

 Deb Dupree has been an active writer throughout her career in the corporate world and in public service since 1982.
 She has written numerous corporate and educational documents including project reports, procedures and employee training programs.
 She has a Bachelor of Science in chemical engineering from the University of Tennessee.